Sony Xperia Z2 Tablet full review

 Of course, all that is so much window dressing.
 What matters is that we found the Xperia Z2 Tablet's display to be simply stunning.
 It displays crisp, vivid colours.
 Watching TV and movies is great.
 Photos are faithfully reproduced with great clarity but not too much colour as you sometimes find with OLED displays on smartphones.
 And text documents are sharp, even when you zoom in.

-Xperia Z2 Tablet review: specification, performance
+iPad Air vs Xperia Z2 Tablet comparison: specification, performance

 As you would expect at the premium end of the market the Xperia Z2 Tablet is blessed with a strong specification.
 It has a Qualcomm Snapdragon 801 quad-core processor clocked at 2.3GHz - the same chip as the superfast Xperia Z2 smartphone.
 This is a Krait 400 CPU with which you get Adreno 320 graphics.
 It's paired with 3GB RAM.

 Other key specs include a massive 6000mAh battery, and a MicroSD slot so you can add up to 64GB of storage.
 Our 16GB model had 11.2GB available to use out of the box.

 It all adds up to a beast of a tablet.
 Despite the thin and light shell the Xperia Z2 Tablet is a snappy performer.
 We'll get into synthetic benchmarks in a moment, but the most important thing to say is that you will find the Z2 Tablet fast and responsive.
 As fast and responsive as any Android device we have used, even when placed under load.

 Benchmarks are fun because they give you an idea of where a tablet or smartphone ranks against its rival, but take them with a pinch of salt.
 They are synthetic test designed to give you a number, not hard-and-fast rankings.
 None the less, the Xperia Z2 Tablet's benchmark performance backs up our subjective experience of a superfast tablet - mostly.